SPECIAL NOTICE PERTAINING TO THE MAY 1, 2020 DEADLINE

 By providing funds for scholars to devote themselves full-time to writing, the Foundation aims to enable a new generation of scholars to publish significant works that will impact the development of anthropology.
 The program contributes to the Foundation's overall mission to support basic research in anthropology and to ensure that the discipline continues to be a source of vibrant and significant work that furthers our understanding of humanity's cultural and biological origins, development, and variation.
 The Foundation supports research that demonstrates a clear link to anthropological theory and debates, and promises to make a solid contribution to advancing these ideas.
 There is no preference for any methodology, research location, or subfield.
 The Foundation particularly welcomes proposals that employ a comparative perspective, can generate innovative approaches or ideas, and/or integrate two or more subfields.

 Hunt Postdoctoral Fellowships are nonrenewable, and provide US $40,000 of financial support for twelve months of continuous full-time writing.
 Applicants requesting shorter time periods will receive a pro-rated award as appropriate (e.g., a six-month project would be awarded $20,000).
 It is Foundation policy that Institutional Overhead or Institutional Support is not covered under this fellowship.
 Applicants can apply regardless of institutional affiliation, country of residence, or nationality.
-Application deadlines are May 1 and November 1.
-Final decisions are made six months later.
+The application deadline is May 1.
+Final decisions are made six months after the application deadline.

-Applicants must submit their applications using the Foundation's online application submission procedure as well as send printed copies to the Foundation by regular mail.
+Applicants must submit their applications using the Foundation's online application submission procedure.

 For more detailed information on eligibility, requirements and application procedures, please refer to the links below: